apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US stocks face headwind from rising yields after Fed signals fewer rate cuts**
+**Apple pushed hard by EU to make iOS and iPadOS more interoperable**

-You can read more about it [here](https://www.reuters.com/markets/us/us-stocks-face-headwind-rising-yields-after-fed-signals-fewer-rate-cuts-2024-12-19/).
+You can read more about it [here](https://www.theverge.com/2024/12/19/24324894/apple-eu-ios-interoperability-requests-dma-pushback).

 ## Requirements
 - Python 3.8